If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 Women’s Tree Skippers, $95 Allbirds.com.

-Branching out from the lifestyle category, Allbirds debuted its first-ever running shoe, the Dasher, in May — and it’s already earned much acclaim.
-In fact, the pair has an average rating of 4.5 stars on Allbirds.com.
+The brand’s first (and currently only) foray into running shoes, the Tree Dashers current average rating of 4.5 stars on Allbirds.com.
 To ensure top performance, the pair was tested by over 50 amateur and professional athletes over the course of a year.
 It’s built for ultimate speed and performance, complete with a unique one-piece tree upper and eyelets embroidered directly into the structure to create a snug, streamlined fit.
 The silhouette also includes SweetFoam midsoles and a new outsole geometry that combines SweetFoam technology with natural rubber traction pads for pronation control and enhanced stability.
 Finally, merino wool padding at the heel boosts comfort.
-They currently come in eight colors.
+They currently come in 17 limited edition colorways for men and 15 limited edition colorways for women.

 What reviewers say: “I already put some miles on them and am surprised at the support and responsiveness.
 Not quite as comfy for walking as the runners, but for running, they compete with even some of the bigger brands.
 They’re pretty neutral and favor a mid-foot/heel strike.
 We’ll see how they hold up longer term.
 (P.S.
 I’m also really happy about the half size offerings).”